Lipschitz stability and reconstruction in inverse problems for semi-discrete parabolic operators: An inverse problem for the semi-discrete parabolic operator

-A related inverse problem to the one described above is that when the source term has the form $g(t,x)=f(x)R(t,x)$.
-In this case, the aim is to estimate $f$ by the observation of $y$, the solution to \eqref{system:semi-discrete}.
-This case implies the determination of a zero-order time-independent coefficient $p$ in
+An inverse problem related to the one described above is that when the source term has the form $g(t,x)=f(x)R(t,x)$.
+In this case, the aim is to estimate $f$ from the observations of $y$, the solution of